-The Gulf Labour Markets and Migration (GLMM) Programme uses the two internationally accepted definitions provided by the United Nations for “international migrant:”
+The Gulf Labour Markets, Migration and Population (GLMM) Programme uses the two internationally accepted definitions provided by the United Nations for “international migrant:”

 - The first applies to the individual, who is defined “as any person who changes his or her country of usual residence.
 A person’s country of usual residence is that in which the person (…) normally spends the daily period of rest” (UN 1998, p.
 17).
 “A long-term migrant is a person who moves … for a period of at least a year (12 months)… A short-term migrant … for a period of at least 3 months” (UN 1998, p.
 10).